 Laurel has a passion for helping people to create environments that enrich their lives.
 Prior to her work in the environmental field, she was a commercial artist creating decorative paint finishes.
 After focusing on the aesthetic aspects of spaces, her interests evolved into creating more healthful spaces motivated by the poor air quality that results from many building materials and coatings.

 Laurel holds a B.A in painting and intensive coursework in chemistry from Portland State University and the Evergreen State College and is a Certified Sustainable Building Advisor.
 She spends her free time tending to her garden, creating art, and sailing on the San Francisco Bay.

-Anne-Lise wished there was one service she could have hired that had the technical expertise in environmental hazards and a holistic and sustainable view of a healthy home that included advising and facilitating real life solutions.
-She has been on this quest ever since and now finds a profession to match her passion.
+Anne-Lise wished there was one service that had the technical expertise in environmental hazards and a holistic view of a healthy home that included advising and facilitating real life solutions.
+She's been on this quest ever since and now finds a profession to match her passion.

-Her background is in film and education and she has worked in New York, San Francisco and around the world.
+Her background is in film and education.
+She has worked in New York, San Francisco and around the world.
 Born and raised in an adobe passive solar house in New Mexico sustainability is baked into her world view.
 With deep roots in San Francisco, Anne-Lise is building community around sustainability and healthy homes.

-Her certifications include - California Department of Public Health Lead Sampling Technician, Lead Safety for Renovation, Repair and Painting (RRP) Certified Renovator, AHERA Building Inspector for Asbestos, Certified Green Building Professional and LEED Green Associate.
-She is currently enrolled in the Advanced Program in Sustainable Management at Berkeley Extension and working to become a certified environmental consultant (BBEC) with Institute for Building Biology.
+Certifications include - CDPH Lead Sampling Technician, Lead Safety for Renovation, Repair and Painting (RRP) Certified Renovator, AHERA Building Inspector for Asbestos, Certified Green Building Professional and LEED Green Associate.